natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 {:.highlight-title}
 > Detailed Learning Objectives
 >
-> 1. **Basics of Logic Synthesis:**
+> 1. **Explain the Basics of Logic Synthesis:**
->   - Learn how combinational logic devices synthesize logic to produce specific outputs based on given inputs, adhering to functional specifications or truth tables.
+>   - Explain how combinational logic devices synthesize logic to produce specific outputs based on given inputs, adhering to functional specifications or truth tables.
->   - Explore how functional specifications are expressed through truth tables for different logic gates like NAND and AND.
+>   - Explain how functional specifications are expressed through truth tables for different logic gates like NAND and AND.
-> 2. **Explore Multi-input Logic Gates:**
+> 2. **Explain Multi-input Logic Gates:**
 >   - Explain the concept of multi-input gates and recognize the computational possibilities and limitations of different gate types.
->   - Comprehend that the number of possible logic gates increases exponentially with the number of inputs.
+>   - Justify how the number of possible logic gates increases exponentially with the number of inputs.
-> 3. **Apply Sum of Products Method:**
+> 3. **Apply Sum of Products Method (SoP):**
->   - Learn to convert truth tables into Boolean expressions using the sum of products method.
+>   - Compute Boolean expressions from given truth tables using the sum of products method.
 >   - Explain the process of creating combinational logic expressions that align with specified truth tables using SoP.
-> 4. **Synthesize Logic Using Basic Gates:**
+> 4. **Synthesize Logic Using Basic Logic Gates:**
->   - Master the use of basic logic gates (INV, AND, OR, XOR) to synthesize any given Boolean expression.
+>   - Syntheize any given Boolean expression with the use of basic logic gates (INV, AND, OR, XOR).
->   - Explore straightforward logic synthesis to build complex combinational devices from basic components.
+>   - Apply straightforward logic synthesis to build complex combinational devices from basic components.
 > 5. **Utilize Boolean Algebra for Logic Minimization:**
 >   - Apply Boolean algebra properties to manipulate and simplify Boolean expressions.
->   - Explore various Boolean algebra rules and their applications in reducing logic complexity.
+>   - Identify various Boolean algebra rules and their applications in reducing logic complexity.
-> 6. **Implement Universal Gates:**
+> 6. **Explain Universal Gates:**
->   - Recognize NAND and NOR gates as universal gates capable of implementing any Boolean function.
+>   - Explain how NAND and NOR gates as considered as universal gates capable of implementing any Boolean function.
->   - Learn to construct basic logic functions using only NAND or NOR gates.
+>   - Practice how to construct basic logic functions using only NAND or NOR gates.
-> 7. **Special Combinational Logic Devices:**
+> 7. **Identify Special Combinational Logic Devices:**
 >   - Examine the functionality and application of multiplexers and demultiplexers in digital circuits.
->   - Learn how multiplexers can implement any Boolean function by selecting among multiple inputs.
+>   - Illustrate how multiplexers can implement any Boolean function by selecting among multiple inputs.
-> 8. **Investigate the Use of ROMs for Hardcoding Logic:**
+> 8. **Explain the Use of ROMs for Hardcoding Logic:**
->   - Explore the use of Read-Only Memories (ROMs) to permanently encode specific logic functions.
+>   - Explain the use of Read-Only Memories (ROMs) to permanently encode specific logic functions.
->   - Explain the physical layout and logic implications of using ROMs in digital circuit design.
+>   - Explain the physical layout of ROMs and practice designing ROMs
+> 	- Justify the implications of using ROMs in digital circuit design.
 >
 > These objectives are designed to provide students with a thorough understanding of how combinational logic devices are conceptualized, designed, and implemented in digital electronics, fostering a foundation for more complex system designs.